ValveSoftware/GameNetworkingSockets/src/steamnetworkingsockets/clientlib/SNP_WIRE_FORMAT.md

     010mmsss [stream_pos] [size] data

     mm: encoded size of stream_pos

-        First reliable segment in packet: stream_pos is absolute.
+        First reliable segment since start of packet or last lane change: stream_pos is absolute.
 Only bottom N bits are sent.

             00: 24-bits
             01: 32-bits
             10: 48-bits
             11: Reserved

-        Subsequent reliable segments: stream_pos field is relative to end of previous reliable segment
+        Subsequent reliable segments in the same lane: stream_pos field is relative to end of previous reliable segment

             00: assume segment immediately follows previous reliable segment in stream.
                 (If two small reliable messages appear in sequence, we can combine them into a single segment, so this shortcut would not be needed.
 When it is useful is when